-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î Key Stage/Whole school events involving children and their families include: Sports Day, Christmas services, plays, harvest, Easter, Christmas fair and summer fair.
-Educational trips Residential trips Liaison activities offered by local secondary schools After-school clubs Drama, including educational visits to the Hall for Cornwall and the Minack Theatre Some pupils with social and emotional needs, and/or communication and interaction needs participate in social skills groups to develop their social interaction skills.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Ů Key Stage/Whole school events involving children and their families include: Sports Day, Christmas fair, Colour Run, Summer fair.
+Educational trips Residential trips Liaison activities offered by local secondary schools After-school clubs Drama, including educational visits to the Hall for Cornwall and the Minack Theatre Termly Sing Off singing competition Some pupils with social and emotional needs, and/or communication and interaction needs participate in social skills groups to develop their social interaction skills.
 End of year celebration event for year 6 pupils including a leavers' assembly, a meal and disco.
 BBQ on the beach for year 6 leavers on the last day of term - organised by parents of Y6 pupils.
-We Thinks is used to develop individual pupil's social communication and social understanding.
+Pupils can access to a nurture club to support their social interaction needs at lunchtimes.
+We Thinkers is used to develop individual pupil's social communication and social understanding.
 Social Stories are used to develop individual pupil's knowledge and understanding of social interactions.
 Individual support at playtimes and lunchtimes and self-initiated playtimes to support pupils with social communication needs and/or social, emotional and mental health needs.